 There will also be two special events in relation to the screenings: an art installation, Radio Cineola: The Inertia Variations combining a striking steel radio tower sculpture with poetry, music, politics, film and architecture; and This Story of Yours, a directed reading of John Hopkins’ harrowing and controversial 1968 play.

 Gerard Johnson, writer, director and brother of Matt, will direct the reading, and there will also be screenings of his films Tony and Hyena, British thrillers which were shown at the 2009 and 2014 Film Festivals.

 One other thing is certain.
 Whether it’s as cool ringmaster of Radio Cineola or as the mighty The The, Johnson’s own art is clearly now more resonant than ever, and judging by the state of the current political landscape, his return to the fray could not be more timely.

 Edinburgh International Film Festival runs from 21 June to 2 July 2017, and tickets for selected screenings are on sale now.
 The full programme will be launched on 31 May 2017.
-More information on the festival, including programme and ticketing links.
+More information on the Film Festival, including program and ticketing links.